 San Diego Grandparent Rights Attorneys

 Grandparents often share a special bond with their grandchildren.
-But, there are times when this bond is hard to maintain because of family issues.
+However, there are times when this bond is hard to maintain because of family issues.
 A death in the family, a strained relationship, or moving away can take that bond away from grandparents.

 California provides help to grandparents who find themselves cut out of the grandchildren's lives.
 If you're a grandparent who needs to establish visitation rights to see your grandchild, contact Huguenor Mattis, A.P.C.

 Grandparents DO NOT automatically have visitation rights with their grandchildren.